ForeverPyrite/r2client/aws_sigv4/examples.md

+oh hi
+I haven't done the unit tests yet.
+I thought it wouldn't work but then it just randomly worked after not working with no changes which was really weird
+I should probably still put the unit tests in there, cause they kinda just...fail...

 Example: GET Object
 The following example gets the first 10 bytes of an object (test.txt) from examplebucket.
 For more information about the API action, see GetObject.